 Today, this is no different.
 I believe this is the greatest lesson of Ninjutsu.
 The name does not translate into a collection of techniques to find out who can throw the fastest punch, choke out the most people, or hide from others the best.

 Ninjutsu is the Art of Success.
-Thus, the truth is that seeking, receiving and applying Be The Ninja - 2what you need to be successful is true Ninjutsu.
+Thus, the truth is that seeking, receiving and applying what you need to be successful is true Ninjutsu.

 Too often, I hear practitioners saying that they aren’t getting from Ninjutsu what they need, and I challenge them with this: You are not growing in Ninjutsu.
 The point of Ninjutsu is NOT to overcome another human being.
 The goal is to become the best YOU possible!